My goal with this blog is to teach anyone who’s *digitally* curious how to become a virtual assistant.

 But lately online business owners have been using the term virtual assistant to mean teammates who are much more than just admin support.
 These “VAs” are involved in digital marketing, bookkeeping, customer experience and technical support.

-Basically if the job can be done by someone else in another location, everyone is calling that role a VA.
+Basically, if the job can be done by someone else in another location, everyone is calling that role a VA.

 I don’t love it, but it is what it is.

 Quite often a VA is implementing tasks AND managing and coordinating: deadlines, projects, launches, affiliate programs, other contractors.
-At some levels and situations, a VA can be a project manager or online business manager.
+At some levels and situations, a VA can be a project manager or an online business manager.
 (Click here to read a blog about the difference of VAs, PMs, OBMs and DOOs.)